heera/requent/README.md

 }
 ```

 This is the most basic use case but it offers more.
-We'll see everything step by step but first, let's get the overview of it.
+We'll see everything step by step but first, let's get the basic overview of it.
+At this point, the `get` method will return all the users as collection but we can get a paginated result even without changing the code in our `index` method.
+For exampe, we can make a request using `http:\\example.com\users?fields=posts{comments}&paginate`